YBN Nahmir: Career

 YBN Nahmir in April 2017 at the age of 17.

 Simmons formed the hip hop collective YBN (an acronym for Young Boss Niggas) in Birmingham, Alabama in 2014 composed by him, YBN Almighty Jay, YBN Cordae, YBN Glizzy, his cousin YBN Manny, YBN Walker, YBN Nicky Baandz, YBN Malik, YBN Carl and YBN Dayday.
 Simmons uploaded his first song onto YouTube when he was fifteen with fellow YBN member, YBN Almighty Jay.
 The song, titled "Hood Mentality" was uploaded on March 21, 2015, to barely any reception.
 Simmons uploaded several more songs to YouTube before releasing his first mixtape on January 2, 2017, titled Believe In The Glo on SoundCloud.
 Simmons uploaded his second mixtape to SoundCloud on January 21, 2017.
 Simmons released "Rubbin Off the Paint" on September 18, 2017, to WorldStarHipHop's YouTube channel.
 The song quickly went viral with Simmons explaining it as "blowing up overnight."
 After the success of the song, Simmons began to skip school due to hot weather and exceptional popularity, and was forced to start online classes.
 The song debuted at 79 on the Billboard Hot 100 and peaked at 46.

 In November 2017, Simmons was involved in controversy following his song being claimed by a record label after his manager sold the instrumental for the song to a third-party.
 In response, Simmons now has an in-house producer for his instrumentals who is a member of the YBN collective.
 Simmons released six more tracks in 2017.
 On January 23, 2018, Simmons released "Bounce Out with That" on Lyrical Lemonade's YouTube channel.
 The song wasn't available on streaming services for up to three days after the release of the music video.
 The song has accumulated over 159 million views on YouTube after its release.
 In April 2018, Simmons signed with Atlantic Records.
 He was later named as one of the members of XXL's "2018 Freshman Class" on June 12, 2018, competing in a cypher with Stefflon Don and Wifisfuneral.

 On July 13, 2018, Simmons announced via Twitter he would do a Tour in Europe in the fall 2018 with Almighty Jay and Cordae.
 They would visit France, Germany, Poland, Sweden and more.
 The collective YBN released YBN: The Mixtape in 2018 with Gucci Mane, MGK and Lil Skies, between others.
 On March 22, 2019, he released "Baby 8".
 On June 10, 2019, he released a music video called "Opp Stoppa".
 On March 26, 2021, Simmons released his debut album Visionland.

 On July 9, 2022, Simmons has confirmed to have signed a new recording deal with Def Jam Recordings, making him the second artist to draft instantly to the latter from Atlantic Records since Fabolous in 2006.

-On February 23, 2024, he released “BEAM” with Indian Rapper MC NIKHIL.
-In an Instagram story in July 2024, Nahmir confirmed he was an independent artist.

-In April 2025 he purchased a McDonald's location.
+In April 2025, he purchased a McDonald's location.
+In November 2025 YBN Nahmir performed at Rolling Loud India under the management of Jason Yang of Veneration Group and Veneration Touring.